shaikhabdussamee/Data-Analysis/README.md

-# Data-Analyses using Power Bi
+# Data-Analysis using Power Bi

 Goal - Develope a database to analyze and visualize Hotel Booking Data<br />
 Requirments - Building a Visual data dashboard using Power Bi to present to our Stakeholder